 Temporary help agencies employ people to assign them to perform work on a temporary basis for clients of the agency.
 The duration of the assignment does not matter.
 Such employees are called “assignment employees”.

 Under the ESA, temporary help agency assignment employees generally have the same rights as other employees.
-There are also rules in the ESA that apply specifically to assignment employees, temporary help agency employers and clients of temporary help agencies.
+There are also rules in the ESA that apply specifically to assignment employees, temporary help agencies and clients of temporary help agencies.

 This chapter provides information about the rights and rules that apply only to assignment employees, temporary help agencies, and clients of temporary help agencies.
 Information about other rights and benefits under the ESA are found in other chapters within the Guide